kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 ### WP as _Component_
 <!-- .element: class="whitebg" -->

 ???
-With a robust, modern API WP doesn't need to be a monolithic platform, it doesn't need to be the core of our project -- it can be a component, something we use for its strengths when we need to.
+All of this is another way of saying, with a robust, modern API WP doesn't need to be a monolithic platform, it doesn't need to be the core of our project -- it can be a component, something we use for its strengths when we need to.

-It can supplement or replace other data stores, or it can be an intermediary that passes its data off to another system.
+From a data standpoint, it can supplement or replace other data stores, or it can be an intermediary or generator that passes its data off to another system.

 ---